coreybrowndev/next-gen-financial-learning-hub/Design/BusinessRequirements.md

 # Business Requirements

+A more simplified system for managing existing and new courses within the current Learning Course Platform,

 ## BR1: Tailwind CSS and React Integration for Front-end
 The system must use **Tailwind CSS** for styling and **React** for the front-end.
 - **Explanation**: Tailwind is a utility class used for building custom UI without leaving the HTML code.